Arithmetic inflection of superelliptic curves: Beyond arithmetic inflection of hyperelliptic curves

 In the present paper, we have not carried out the full calculation of local inflectionary indices in $\mb{A}^1$-homotopy theory.
 We have, however, deepened the local analysis of inflectionary indices in other ways.
 In Section~\ref{sec:arithmetic_inflection}, we prove Theorem~\ref{Thm 3.9 generalized}, which characterizes the lowest-ordest terms of those Hasse Wronskians associated to complete linear series $|\ell \infty_X|$ in superelliptic ramification points.
-We compute these lowest-order terms in two distinct ways, and in so doing we establish a connection between lowest-order terms of the Wronskian determinant that calculates the inflection of a ramification point and paths in the {\it Pl\"ucker posets} of certain Grassmannians related to the linear series.
-In Remark~\ref{rmk:non_GV} we explain how our analysis leads to seemingly novel combinatorial identities involving partitions.
 Section~\ref{sec:Hasse_inflection_polynomials} introduces {\it Hasse inflection polynomials}, which parameterize the inflection of subseries of $|\ell \infty_X|$ away from the superelliptic ramification locus.
 The characteristic recursion that {\it atomic} inflection polynomials satisfy is spelled out in Proposition~\ref{prop:infl_recursion}.
 Closely-related polynomials have been studied before, notably by Towse \cite{To}, who used their analogues constructed using usual derivatives to study the inflection of superelliptic canonical series.
 The main novelty in our approach is to put these to use in studying the variation of inflection points in families of marked superelliptic curves.
 For families of index-$n$ superelliptic curves defined over a {\it ring} $R$, our Hasse inflection polynomials are defined over $R[\frac{1}{n}]$; see Remark~\ref{rmk:infl_recursion_ext}.